NidhishShah10/Rebel-Alliance-Galactic-Revolt/README.md

 • Shooting: Use (space key) bullets to shoot and take down the enemy spaceships who are trying to attack you.

+• Pause: While playing the game users can also pause the game in between by simply pressing ESC key.

 ## Development Team